-- report your result online or call 1800-675-398 as soon as possible. - Immediately isolate for 7 days from the day you took the rapid antigen test. - Follow the government checklist and tell your contacts you have COVID-19. - Your household contacts must isolate for 7 days and take regular tests - Your social contacts must get tested if they have any symptoms

-Advise your workplace or education facility that you have COVID-19.

-See also LIVING WITH COVID (p4)

-- Friends and Family there are no restrictions on numbers of people who can gather in a private home or in a public place.
+- report your result online or call 1800-675-398 as soon as possible. - Immediately isolate for 7 days from the day you took the rapid antigen test. - Follow the government checklist and tell your contacts you have COVID-19. - Your household contacts must isolate for 7 days and take regular tests - Your social contacts must get tested if they have any symptoms - Advise your workplace or education facility that you have COVID-19. - See also LIVING WITH COVID (p4) - Friends and Family there are no restrictions on numbers of people who can gather in a private home or in a public place.
 The government recommends that everyone be fully vaccinated if gathering in a home or public place. - Religious gatherings and ceremonies (incl Weddings and Funerals) - If these events are held at places of worship there will not be any vaccination requirements or limits on participants, nor any requirement for organisers to check vaccination status.
-All attendees aged 8 or over must wear a facemask at all times indoors.
-COVID check-in marshals must continue to ensure all attendees check-in. - If the ceremony is at a hospitality venue, vaccine requirements and venue density quotients will apply. - COVID check-in marshals are still required to ensure that everyone in attendance checks-in and is wearing a facemask when entering. - Work The government recommendation is to work from home if you can.
-All workplaces must have a COVID-safe plan and keep records of everyone attending using the Services Victoria App (QR Code).
+COVID check-in is not required unless the ceremony is held at a hospitality venue. - If the ceremony is at a hospitality venue, vaccine requirements and venue density quotients will apply. - COVID check-in marshals are no longer required. - Work The government recommendation to "work from home if you can" is removed as of 11:59pm Friday February 25, 2022.

+All workplaces must have a COVID-safe plan.
 All workers must be fully vaccinated to attend the workplace.
 This applies to paid staff and to volunteers.
-Masks must be worn indoors.

 Employers are no longer required to report positive COVID cases in the workplace to WorkSafe.

-- Cleaning Workplaces exposed to a positive coronavirus case will no longer need to be deep cleaned, after mounting international evidence that coronavirus is an airborne or droplet-borne disease and the likelihood of becoming infected by touching a surface is low risk. - Schools, Childcare and Early Learning Centres are open to all ages.
-Masks must be worn indoors at schools by all staff, visitors and students in year 3 and above.
-Rapid Antigen Tests to be provided for all students and teachers for twice- weekly testing.
-(Special schools to test daily). - Adult/Higher Education The government recommendation is to study from home if you can.
-Facilities open for fully vaccinated students. - Childcare and Early Learning Open

-- Pubs/Restaurants/Cafes/Entertainment venues are all open for the fully vaccinated with density requirements of one person per 2 sqm indoors.
+Cleaning - Workplaces exposed to a positive coronavirus case will no longer need to be deep cleaned, after mounting international evidence that coronavirus is an airborne or droplet-borne disease and the likelihood of becoming infected by touching a surface is low risk.
+Continued P2

+- Schools, Childcare and Early Learning Centres are open to all ages.
+Masks must be worn indoors at primary schools by all staff, visitors and students in year 3 and above. - Adult/Higher Education The government recommendation to "study from home if you can" is removed as of 11:59pm Friday February 25.
+QR code check-in required by all staff, students and visitors.
+Masks recommended, but not compulsory. - Childcare and Early Learning Open - Pubs/Restaurants/Cafes/Entertainment venues are all open for the fully vaccinated.
 Face masks must be worn.
 Vaccination requirements do not apply for food and drink venues which are operating takeaway services only or in food courts.
 People under 18 are no longer required to provide proof of vaccination at hospitality venues. - Retail goods and services Vaccination status requirements have been removed for all customers except for hair and beauty services.
-Mask settings in retail remain unchanged. - Community Facilities Open with no limits if Covid Check-in marshals ensure attendees check in.
-For support groups, one person per 4sqm up to 50 people may attend where check-in is not appropriate.
-Check in not required for essential service delivery, but must operate with the minimum number of people required. - Hospital visitors must be fully vaccinated or show evidence of a negative result from a rapid antigen test taken on the day of the visit.
+As of 11:59pm Friday February 25, only staff are required to wear facemasks. - Community Facilities, including libraries, halls and creative art spaces, may open without restriction to the fully vaccinated.
+There are limited circumstances where vaccination status does not apply, including to host essential public support groups, support services and health services, however numbers should be limited to only those necessary. - Hospital visitors must be fully vaccinated or show evidence of a negative result from a rapid antigen test taken on the day of the visit.
 All visitors aged 8 and over must wear a face mask indoors, unless exempt.
 Hospital visitors (aged 18 and over) who are not fully vaccinated must specifically wear a N95 respirator face mask for the duration of their visit.